HUNTING FROM THE GROUND

-Set up in the best terrain – set up in hilly woodland or swamps that offer ditches and creeks.
+Set up in the best terrain in hilly woodland or swamps that offer ditches and creeks.
 Even right across from food plots would work well.
 Placement is everything when you hunt from the ground.

-Be still – find the right hunting blind chairs that let you sit comfy.
-Rustling round when waiting is the quick way to scare away does and bucks.
+Be still – find the right hunting blind chairs to sit comfortably.
+Rustling around when waiting is the quick way to scare away does and bucks.

-Hide perfectly – it may seem pretty explanatory, but I am always walking around seeing pre set up blinds that are brushed awfully, right in plain sight on the tree line.
-Don’t be afraid to grab a huge cedar wood branch to keep you out of sight.
+Hide perfectly – it may seem pretty explanatory, but I always walk around seeing pre-set-up blinds that are brushed awfully, right in plain sight on the tree line.
+Don’t be afraid to grab a large cedar wood branch to keep you out of sight.

 There are some more tips that you need to follow for bowhunting whitetail deer from the ground without a blind.

-But, let’s jump into that in the next steps.
+But let’s jump into that in the following steps.

-Since the deer are sharp in sight and smell, they can easily detect you from far away.
-However, it is not usually being spotted that spooks deers, it’s most likely your natural human smell that the deer detects.
+Since the deer are sharp in sight and smell, so they can easily detect you from far away.
+However, it is not usually being spotted that spooks deer; it’s most likely your natural human smell that the deer sees.

-Therefore, if you are bow hunting from the ground without a blind, you should sit facing the wind to make sure the whole hunt stays pretty much scent free.
+Therefore, if you are bow hunting from the ground without a blind, you should sit facing the wind to ensure the whole hunt stays scent-free.

-If the deer is upwind then, it would have a zero chance of detecting you.
+If the deer is upwind, it would have a zero chance of detecting you.
 This way, you can easily hunt the deer once it is in range.

-Another essential step for rifle or bow hunting is that many blinds come with odor suppressors.
+Another essential step for rifle or bow hunting is that many blinds come with odour suppressors.

-This is really important to look for when buying your blinds.
+This is important to look for when buying your blinds.

-Also, over the years I’ve found that wearing rubber boots whilst hunting is almost a sure-fire way to eliminate smells since they don’t smell of new shoes which usually deters deer.
+Also, over the years, I’ve found that wearing rubber boots whilst hunting is almost a surefire way to eliminate smells since they don’t smell new shoes, which usually deters deer.

 Once a deer notices you or your movements, the deer will not come back to the location.

-It’s fair to say that deers are very prone to movement, and they can easily detect you while you are moving.
+It’s fair to say that deers are prone to movement and can easily detect you while you are moving.
 Therefore, try to stay as quiet as possible.

 If you are using ground blinds, then it is to your advantage since you have hidden movements.

-Don’t start going in and out of the blind as you make think you’re being quiet, but lemme give you a heads up – you’re most likely not.
+Don’t start going in and out of the blind as others think you’re being quiet, but lemme give you a heads up – you’re most likely not.

-This way, you can quickly grab it once the deer is in sight without having to dive over your blind chair when the action starts.
+This way, you can quickly grab it once the deer is in sight without diving over your blind chair when the action starts.

-Mind-blowing fact alert: A whitetail deer cannot see the whole color spectrum.
+Mind-blowing fact alert: A whitetail deer cannot see the whole colour spectrum.
 It can see only green and blue ranges.

 Therefore, for hunting whitetail from a ground blind, you can hang camouflage clothing on your ground blind.
 It would attract the deer towards you, and you can easily hunt them down.

-This would allow the whitetail to see your face as an entire single block.
+This would allow the whitetail to see your face as a single block.
 So, as soon as it reaches near, you try to keep your weapon ready to aim and shoot.

-Whether you’re hunting whitetails from the ground without a blind, or sitting inside one try setting up next to an open field or an area with a lot of vegetation around.
-This way you can remain hidden from the deer while the deer grazes around the area, giving you plenty of ground to cover.
+Whether you’re hunting whitetails from the ground without a blind or sitting inside, try setting up next to an open field or an area with a lot of vegetation around.
+This way, you can remain hidden from the deer while the deer grazes around the room, giving you plenty of ground to cover.

 This method is not very applicable for archery hunting from a blind due to the distance you’ll need to cover.

 However, rifle hunting from a ground blind can be beneficial in these situations.
-This is because you can effectively reflect once you see a deer and prey on your hunt without having to act before the whitetail vanishes.
+This is because you can effectively reflect once you see a deer and prey on your hunt without acting before the whitetail vanishes.

-You should be very careful to select the right kind of area to hunt your prey.
+It would be best if you were very careful in selecting the right area to hunt your prey.

 Sometimes, open field areas are best for hunting down deer.
 However, regions packed with trees are best for the job at times.

 Keep your option flexible, scout the area before you set up, and find something perfect.
-Don’t set your hopes on your usual set up.
+Don’t set your hopes on your standard setup.

 This is what keeps every hunt as active as possible for me.

-It is also crucial that you secure yourself while you hunt from the ground.
+It would be best to secure yourself while hunting from the ground.

-Find a secure place for you, try to sit on a stool, and keep your weapon near you at all times.
+Find a secure place for you, try to sit on a stool, and always keep your weapon near you.

-Be mindful of the area around you since there can be an ambush from behind as well.
+Be mindful of the area around you since there can also be an ambush from behind.
 Covering your back is the most overlooked aspect of camouflaging effectively.

 An upward angle cover behind you can stop you from being spotted from the top of a valley or hill.